amitlan/website/_posts/2020-06-29-pg-relation-files.md

 ```

 The function `pg_relation_filepath()` gives the path of the file, relative
-to root of the data directory, where a given relation's contents are
+to root of the data directory, that a given relation's contents are
 *eventually* flushed down to.
-The contents can be inspected.
+The binary contents can be inspected, for
+example, like this:

 ```
 $ hexdump -C $PGDATA/base/13586/16384